jadenseangmany/cse-15l-lab-reports/lablog4.md

 ### Step 7 (editing tests)
 ![](images/vim.png)
 Here is where the actual vim editing begins.
-I typed in `vim Li` then pressed `<tab>` to save time and autofill to `vim ListExamples.java`.
+I typed in `vim ListE` then pressed `<tab>` to save time and autofill to `vim ListExamples.java`.
 Then, I pressed `43J` which basically goes down 43 lines, then pressed `13L` which moves the cursor to the right 13 times, then pressed `R2` which replaces the character I selected to `2`, then typed `:x` which saves and exits vim.
 Those operations basically located the error that needed to be fixed, and fixed it through the replacement feature, `R`.

-Keys Pressed: `43J11LR2:x<enter>`
+Keys Pressed: `vim ListE <tab>`,`<enter>`,`43J11LR2:x<enter>`

 ### Step 8 (running tests)
 ![](images/test_pass.png)